A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Results and Discussion

 Lastly, we discuss the efficiency of the algorithms.
-For the same bond dimension $M$, the MPS structure requires less memory, which allows us to perform $M=512$ calculation with MPS.
-Both Tree and Treex have similar memory requirement.
+For the same bond dimension $M$, the MPS structures require less memory, which allows us to perform $M=512$ calculation with Chain/ChainX.
+Both Tree and TreeX have similar memory requirement.
 However, the TTNO of Tree has a larger bond dimension, leading to larger intermediate tensors and a higher computational cost compared to TreeX.
 MPS calculation with $M=256$ and $M=512$ and TreeX calculations with $M=256$ are carried out on a V100 (32GB) GPU card in combination with 4 cores of an AMD EPYC 74F3 CPU~\cite{li2020numerical}.
-For these configurations, one step of the time evolution takes 5.5 minutes, 30 minutes and 28 minutes respectively.
 Tree calculation with $M=256$ is carried out on a A100 (80GB) GPU card in combination with Intel Xeon Gold 6226R CPU, due to its higher memory consumption.

-In this case, one step of the time evolution takes 44 minutes.
+The thermal design power (TDP) for the AMD EPYC 74F3 CPU and the NVIDIA GPUs is rated at around 300 W. The TDP value represents their maximum thermal output under full load.
+Our calculations account for a more typical usage scenario where only one-sixth of the CPU cores are active, and GPU utilization averages 50\%.
+Based on this reduced load, we estimate the total power consumption for this workload to be approximately 200 W.

+Fig.~\ref{fig:wall_time} presents the tradeoff between the average error and computational efficiency for Chain, Tree, ChainX and TreeX.
 The wall times reported here include the time evolution and the calculation of all physical observables, such as the bond singular values and the RDMs of all degrees of freedom in the system.
-To summarize, in terms of computational cost, we find the following order: Tree ($M=256$) $>$ MPS ($M=512$) $\approx$ TreeX ($M=256$) $\gg$ MPS ($M=256$).
-Considering the relative acccuracy of the three tree structures, as shown in Fig.~\ref{fig:ext-diff}(c), we conclude that MPS with $M=512$ and TreeX with $M=256$ are the two preferred configurations for this exciton dissociation system.

-Fig.~\ref{fig:wall_time} presents the tradeoff between the average error and computational efficiency for MPS, Tree, and TreeX.
-As shown, the TreeX structure demonstrates the best balance between accuracy and computational cost, achieving the smallest average error while requiring significantly less wall time.
-The MPS and Tree method exhibit similar computational demands for a given desired accuracy.
+As shown, the TreeX structure demonstrates the best balance between accuracy and computational cost, achieving the smallest average error while requiring less wall time.
+Chain is more efficient than Tree, because of its lower computational scaling.
 This figure highlights that tree structure design is crucial to the success of the tree tensor network algorithms.